alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

         return pa.table(aggregate_tables, names = ["category", "mean", "min", "max", ])
 ```

-This function will call the compute function `pc.min_max()` and `pc.mean()` on each statistical category of our `pa.Table` that we created in step 2.
-It then aggregates all of these into a new table and returns it.
+This function calls the compute function `pc.min_max()` and `pc.mean()` on each statistical category of the `pa.Table` that we created in step 2.
+It then aggregates all of these into a new table and returns that table.

 ### 4. Putting it all together
-Finally, we'll combine everything we did in steps 1-3 into the `on_complete` function and write the results to the output anchor.
+Finally, we combine everything we did in steps 1-3 into the `on_complete` function and write the results to the output anchor.
 It should look like this:

 ```python
     def on_complete(self) -> None: